One-on-One

 I accept cash, check, credit/debit card, Paypal, Venmo and Zelle.

-If you find you are unable to use lessons you’ve paid for, I will gladly refund the balance, minus a $20 processing fee, within seven (7) business days of your refund request.
+If you find you are unable to use lessons you’ve paid for in advance, I will gladly refund the balance, minus a $30 processing fee, within seven (7) business days of your refund request.
 Submit your refund request in writing within six (6) months of the purchase date.
 Email is fine.

 The best place to learn about my upcoming performances, workshops and other projects is to join my mailing list.
 Unsubscribe at any time.